landlock_add_rule − add a new Landlock rule to a ruleset

 } __attribute__((packed));

-allowed_access contains a bitmask of allowed filesystem actions for this file hierarchy (see Filesystem actions in landlock(7)).
+allowed_access contains a bitmask of allowed filesystem actions, which can be applied on the given parent_fd (see Filesystem actions in landlock(7)).

 parent_fd is an opened file descriptor, preferably with the O_PATH flag, which identifies the parent directory of the file hierarchy or just a file.